Spanish to English Translation of Divorce Decree for U.S. Immigration or Re-Marriage

 How can you get your certified divorce decree translation from Spanish to English?

-We provide Certification by Translator document on our corporate letterhead with our authorized signature and raised (embossed) corporate seal with a statement as required by the USCIS and other government agencies.
+You will receive Certification by Translator document on our corporate letterhead with our authorized signature and raised (embossed) corporate seal with a statement as required by the USCIS and other government agencies.

 Notarization, in addition to certification, is not required by USCIS, National Visa Center (NVC), or U.S. Passport Agency.
 However, you may need notarization if you are not in the United States and applying to consulate office of the American embassy.